Narragansett Park (1867–1924): Horse racing

 Narragansett Park opened on July 31, 1867.
 The one-mile track was located on a 37-acre parcel of land 3 miles outside of Providence, Rhode Island.
 The park was constructed by Amasa Sprague, who previously operated Washington Park in Providence and decided to build his own park after falling out with his business partner Edward Babcock over gambling.

 The entry to the park featured a 30-foot high archway with two large towers on each side that served as ticket booths.
 The park's main building was four-stories high and contained a covered entryway where ladies could be picked up or dropped off by carriage.
 The first floor contained a pool room, a concession area, and a private office.
 The second story was open to the track and contained a 5,000-seat grandstand as well as two large rooms, one for men and one for women.
 A large hall was located on the third story and the top floor was home to the president's office.
 There was also a three-story judge's stand with a weighing room and offices on the first floor and the judge's room on the second floor.
 The top floor was reserved for the use of female spectators.
 The property also contained five carriage houses and three stables.

 Sprague's financial fortunes deteriorated following the Panic of 1873.
 He leased the track for races until 1881, when it was purchased at auction for $25,000 by J. B. Barnaby.
 Barnaby formed the Narragansett Driving Association and sold stock.
 The association hired Seth Griffith from Fleetwood Park Racetrack to rebuild the track and spent $5,000 on building repairs and plumbing.
-In 1883 the track joined the Grand Circuit.
+In 1883, the track joined the Grand Circuit.
 In 1884, Jay Eye See broke the mile trotting record of 2:10 at Narragansett Park.
-However, due to poor attendance, the association lost money and was unable to pay interest on the mortgage it took out to fund the repairs.
+During the 1880s, Bill Cody and his Wild West Show held multiple exhibitions at the park.
+However, due to overall poor attendance at the track, the association lost money and was unable to pay interest on the mortgage it took out to fund the previous repairs.
 In 1884, the track was once again put up for auction.
 On December 6, 1884, a syndicate led by Henry L. Fairbrother purchased the property for $30,000.